Ghislaine de Polignac: Personal life

 After her divorce, she stated she intended to enjoy herself.
 Considered vivacious, Baron de Redé called her "a live wire in Paris life.
 She is certainly a survivor, adapting like a chameleon to the changing times".
 Her lovers included Duff Cooper when British Ambassador to France who wrote in his diary "She is a girl after my own heart, good company, a formidable appetite for pleasure and no nonsense about love".

-In 1947 she created a scandal after being discovered by her wealthy American host Rosita Winston in bed with her husband, property magnate Norman K Winston.
+In 1947 she created a scandal after being discovered by her wealthy American host Rosita Winston in bed with her husband, property magnate Norman Kenneth Winston.
 In the early 1950s she was the girlfriend of drama critic and novelist Christian Mégret.
 Her intimate knowledge of the relationship between de Rede and Arturo Lopez enabled Mégret to pen a novel based on them called Danaé, which resulted in her deletion for a time from de Rede's famous guest list.
 Her last relationship was with the fellow bon vivant Baron Philippe du Pasquier.

 She was a close friend of the Duke and Duchess of Windsor.